100 Notable alumni of

 -

-Hieu Van Le, AC was the 35th governor of South Australia, in office from 1 September 2014 to 31 August 2021.
+Hieu Van Le, AC is an Australian politician who served as the 35th governor of South Australia, in office from 1 September 2014 to 31 August 2021.
 He served as the state's lieutenant-governor from 2007 to 2014.
 He also served as chair of the South Australian Multicultural and Ethnic Affairs Commission (SAMEAC) from 2006 to 2009.
-Le is the first person of Asian heritage to be appointed a state governor in Australia, and first person of Vietnamese background to be appointed to a vice-regal position anywhere in the world.
+Le is the first person of East Asian heritage to be appointed a state governor in Australia, and first person of Vietnamese background to be appointed to a vice-regal position anywhere in the world.

 -